 The DNP is a practice-focused doctorate that includes integrative practice experiences and an intense practice immersion experience.
 This is reflected in the two residency courses.
 Each student in the practice-focused DNP generates an evidence-based translational research project as an integral part of their practice experience.
 There are a number of practice doctorates at the university, and the DNP students have opportunities for inter-professional coursework and collaborative projects.

-DNP graduates are well-prepared to translate new knowledge from research into cost-effective and culturally sensitive clinical practice.
-They can contribute to the development of health policy in the promotion of health, reducing the burden of disability, and maintaining the quality of life.
+DNP graduates are well-prepared to translate new knowledge from research into cost-effective and culturally sensitive clinical practice, and contribute to the development of health policy in the promotion of health, reducing the burden of disability and maintaining quality of life.

 - Use nursing, bioethical, physical, spiritual, psychosocial, and organizational sciences in the planning, implementation, and evaluation of advanced clinical nursing practice.